ziming/laravel-myinfo-sg/README.md

 It’s now common knowledge that one of the best tools to tackle the climate crisis and keep our temperatures from rising above 1.5C is to <a href="https://www.bbc.co.uk/news/science-environment-48870920">plant trees</a>.
 If you support this package and contribute to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

 You can buy trees here [offset.earth/treeware](https://plant.treeware.earth/ziming/laravel-myinfo-sg)

-### Paid Support

-If for some reasons you need more urgent help with MyInfo integration but I'm busy, you may contact me at the email specified in composer.json for possible paid help.